EnableX/One-to-One-Video-Call-Webrtc-Application-Sample-for-Android/README.md

 # 1-to-1 RTC: A Sample Android App with EnableX Android Toolkit

-This is a Sample Android App demonstrates the use of EnableX (https://www.enablex.io) platform Server APIs and Android Toolkit.
+This is a Sample Android App demonstrates the use of EnableX (https://www.enablex.io) platform Server APIs and Android Toolkit to build 1-to-1 RTC (Real Time Communication) Application.
 It allows developers to ramp up on app development by hosting on their own devices.

 This App creates a virtual Room on the fly  hosted on the Enablex platform using REST calls and uses the Room credentials (i.e. Room Id) to connect to the virtual Room as a mobile client.
-The same Room credentials can be shared with others to join the same virtual Room to carry out a RTC (Real Time Communication) session.
+The same Room credentials can be shared with others to join the same virtual Room to carry out a RTC session.

 > EnableX Developer Center: https://developer.enablex.io/